 Initially, fiddle tunes were played with no other instrumental accompaniment.
 Both black and white fiddlers played to accompany dances.

 In the mid-19th century, the pairing of fiddle and banjo became common.
 The banjo developed in the Caribbean from African roots.
 In the United States, the instrument was played almost exclusively by African Americans until the 1830s when touring minstrel banjoists began popularizing it among whites.
-(See Banjo Roots and Branches for more about the banjo.)
+(See Banjo: A Brief History for more about the banjo.)

 In Southern Appalachia, where white and black people often lived in close proximity, musicians adopted music from each other.
 Many common fiddle tunes originated with African American fiddlers.
 The fiddle and banjo combination melded European American and African American musical traditions.